 Name of Directors Type of Training Note

 Executive Directors

 Mr. Liu Yong Cheng ✓

 Mr. Liu Yong Qiang ✓

-Mr. Liu Chunde 1
+Mr. Liu Chunde ✓

 Independent Non-executive Directors

-Mr. Wong Chun Peng Stewart 1

 Mr. Li Wai Kwan ✓

-Ms. Li Helen Hoi Lam $\checkmark$
+Ms. Li Helen Hoi Lam ✓

+Ms. Luo Hongru (appointed on 19 June 2020) ✓

+Mr. Wong Chun Peng Stewart (retired on 19 June 2020) ✓

-During the year ended 31 December 2019, all Directors received training and training materials, including from the Company's external legal advisor, about matters relevant to their duties as directors of a listed company.
+During the year ended 31 December 2020, all Directors received training and training materials, including from the Company's legal advisors, about matters relevant to their duties as directors of a listed company.
 They also kept abreast of matters relevant to their role as Directors by such means as attendance at seminars and conferences and/or reading materials about financial, commercial, economic, legal, regulatory and business affairs.